qizongtai/scModules/README.md

 -   `cnaScatterPlot()` to visualise malignant and non-malignant cell subsets

 ### Module3
+Module3 provides functions for NMF decomposition and identification of metaprograms across multiple samples or patients.
 ![3_scRNA pipeline metaprogram smallsize](https://user-images.githubusercontent.com/33009124/180667067-7097aff1-3782-4642-90a0-8439492c6572.PNG)

 Functions are ready and need to be intergared into the R package. **to be continued**

 ### Module4
+Module4 provides functions for TCR estimates (clonality + TCR richness + Gini index) and enrichment analysis.
 ![4_scRNA pipeline TCR smallsize](https://user-images.githubusercontent.com/33009124/180667079-f04ac2ca-90fd-43a0-803a-1b58e7f0c1de.PNG)

 Functions are ready and need to be intergared into the R package. **to be continued**